- Manisha Lath Gupta

 Here is a glimpse of how the wood chips are produced.
 This machine is very similar to a Toka machine - the ones commonly used to chop fodder for the cattle.
 Except that it has a much stronger blade, has a conveyor belt, and an outlet that throws the output straight into the trailer.
 As can be seen in the video below, it is quite powerful and chops the material very fast.

-Meanwhile, just remember.
+Finally, just remember.
 The only way to better the quality of your soil is to mulch, mulch, mulch!